 A long time ago, the sole purpose of kitchens was to provide a place for cooking, where food was prepared and dishes were washed.
 They were a relegated, forgotten space in the back of the house with bad lighting and poor design.
 Nowadays, kitchens have become the heart of the home.
 Advancements in technology and mostly in social dynamics have contributed greatly to the interior design upheaval of the contemporary kitchen trend and the new importance of the space for our everyday lives.

 Clean and simple spaces are being favored by homeowners because they provide a sense of calm, order, and serenity.
 The naturally decluttered state of a modern kitchen acts as a salve for our hectic lives, helping to relieve the inner turmoil of our minds.
 This is why the minimalist style has surged tremendously in 2021 kitchen trends and it’s one of the top aesthetics for the year.
 It is also one of the trends with the most staying power, meaning it will not look outdated in a couple of years, much like the perennial classics.
-The modern minimalist kitchen often features natural materials like marble and woods to offer unique colors and textures, but this year these two key materials are shaking things up a bit and finding new ways in which to accent a room.
+The modern minimalist kitchen often features natural materials like marble and woods to offer unique colors and textures (or sometimes even faux marble dining tables) but this year these two key materials are shaking things up a bit and finding new ways in which to accent a room.

 Brentwood by Barta interiors